 December to February are the coldest months in Japan, and the perfect time to go to Japan for some excellent skiing and snowboarding.
 Parts of Japan get plenty of fluffy snow, especially inland in the Nagano area and up north in the Sapporo area in Hokkaido.
 Japan also has some fantastic skiing resorts well worth a visit.

-Sapporo has a famous Snow Festival in January/ February (the dates varies a bit from year to year) with hundreds of stunning snow and ice sculptures and lots going on.
+Sapporo has a famous Snow Festival in January/ February (the dates vary a bit from year to year) with hundreds of stunning snow and ice sculptures and lots going on.
 Great fun and well worth the trip!

-These winter months are low season so you can expect low prices on accommodation and peaceful and quiet atmosphere at the sights, temples, museums, and parks.
+These winter months are low season so you can expect low prices on accommodation and a peaceful and quiet atmosphere at the sights, temples, museums, and parks.
 Some sights are even more beautiful when covered in snow, like the Shirakawa-go with its thatched-roof farmhouses.

 Winter is the perfect great time to enjoy one of the many onsen/ hot springs that Japan has to offer.
 Japan has around 2300 onsen/ hot springs, so there is a lot to choose from.
 You will find onsen all over Japan, many of them in traditional Japanese inns called ryokan, but also public onsen where you pay an entrance ticket.
 Hakone area has lots of charming ryokans and resorts with private onsens and is easy to get to from Tokyo (about 2 hours by bus or train).